Free skating: Single skating

 The ISU requires that all spins "must be of a different character".
 Skaters must include a required number of revolutions in their spins: at least ten spins in their spin combinations and six revolutions for both their flying spin and the spin with only one position.
 Judges count the minimum number of required revolutions from the entry of the spin, other than the wind-up in flying spins and spins with just one position, to its exit.
 A change in foot is optional in the spin with spin combinations and spins with only one position.

 Skaters have complete freedom in selecting the types of step sequences they want to execute.
 They can include jumps in their step sequences, but they must fully utilize the ice surface.
 The ISU also states that "Step sequences too short and barely visible cannot be considered as meeting the requirements of a step sequence".

-Choreographic spins were added to the free skate as of the 2027—2027 season.
+Choreographic spins were added to the free skate as of the 2026—2027 season.
 The ISU defines a choreographic spin as "a spin which enhances the choreography of the program and matches the music".
-It must have at least three consecutive revolutions executed on one or two blades; any basic or non-basic positions are permitted, and a change of foot, which can be performed several times during the spin, is optional.
+It must match the music and reflect the concept and/or character of the program.
+It must also be creative, effortless throughout its execution, "a highlight of the program", have one or more well-controlled positions that match the music, and have an "intentional use of speed" that also matches the music.
+The choreographic spin must have at least three consecutive revolutions executed on one or two blades; any basic or non-basic positions are permitted, and a change of foot, which can be performed several times during the spin, is optional.
+If the technical panel is unable to identify a choreographic spin, the third spin the skater performs will be considered and judged as the choreographic spin.
 Once the choreographic spin is identified, a fixed base value is awarded, and then GOEs are added.

 Choreographic sequences may be performed before or after the step sequence and must consist of at least two different skating movements, such as Ina Bauers, spirals, arabesques, spread eagles, hydroblading, spins, any jumps with up to two revolutions, etc. Its pattern is not restricted, but it must be clearly visible.
 Choreographic sequences commence with the skaters' first skating movement and conclude with the "preparation to the next element", if it is not the last element of the free skating program.
 Additionally, skaters can use steps and turns to link two or more different movements together.